salhernandez/pomoDoNotDisturb/README.md

 - Make sure to have Raspian Desktop installed
 - Clone repository
 - Install libraries needed
-    - Open a terminal on Pi Hub and run the following:
+    - Open a terminal on Pi Hub and run the following from `pomoDoNotDisturb`:
     ```bash
-    # HUB libraries
-    sudo pip3 install Flask
-    sudo pip3 install flask-socketio
+    pip install -r requirements.txt
     ```

 - Add usb0 static IP